WordPress/Advanced-administration-handbook/server/web-server.md

 }
 ```

-This is a bit different from standard nginx.conf files.
-This configuration follows the Ubuntu/Debian method of declaring enabled sites for maximum flexibility – using ‘sites-available’ to store the config and then symlink to the config file from ‘sites-enabled’.
+This is a bit different from standard `nginx.conf` files.
+This configuration follows the Ubuntu/Debian method of declaring enabled sites for maximum flexibility – using `sites-available` to store the config and then symlink to the config file from `sites-enabled`.

 #### Per Site configuration